Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Yeah.
 I think he was lonely.
 Or envious.”
 I paused, looked at Barbara.
 “Because you’re so pretty,” I said.

 Barbara looked up.
 She said nothing.
 I thought that Joe Sullivan’s words might have made her feel good just like “Lets get out of here,” made me feel good, but I wasn’t sure.
-Maybe I shouldn’t have mentioned it, especially the remark, “because you’re so pretty.”
+Maybe I shouldn’t have mentioned it, especially my remark, “because you’re so pretty.”

 We played the jukebox.
 I picked “Smoke gets in your eyes.”
 She choose “You made me love you,” by Nat King Cole.